 As a full picture, the Hesh 2 Wireless’ are an interesting pair of headphones.
 In the sound department, these headphones take a considerable backseat to the Crushers, lacking the same driver, bass sensation control, and built-in amplifier.

 However, they do makeup in wireless functionality via Bluetooth and build quality that well exceeds that of the Crushers.
 The metal-reinforced (wish I knew what metal it was exactly) makes these headphones feel considerably more substantial in the hands and on the head, leading to a more premium feel.

 Still, the sound being pumped out of them doesn’t tell the same premium story and that’s all that may matter.

 At the end of the day, these headphones really do come down to preference.
 The tradeoff between the two is as clear as it comes, trading some audio performance for convenience.

-However, if you value convenience than the Hesh 2 Wireless’ are probably the best bet.
+However, if you value convenience then the Hesh 2 Wireless’ is probably the best bet.
 The convenience of Bluetooth, exceptional build quality, and optional cable mean these headphones can go where you go.
 When you get there, the sound quality may not be the best, but there isn’t much that can be expected at only $99.

 Overall, both headphones are solid options at $99, the trade-off between them truly being up to the user.